Riesz continuity of the Atiyah-Singer Dirac operator under perturbations of local boundary conditions: Introduction

 The second term on the right hand side is bounded by $\norm{u}_{\Lp{2}} \norm{v}_{\Lp{2}}$ by the ellipticity and self-adjointness of $\Dirp$, but clearly the first term has no such bound.
 This means that in \eqref{eq:A2QE}, the operators $\Pp_t t\divv$ are not even bounded, and standard estimates break down.

 An important contribution of this paper lies in the new ideas needed to establish \eqref{eq:A2QE}.
-We here observe that even though $\Pp_t t\divv$ is unbounded, the operator $\Pp_t t\divv A_2 \Ppb_t$ as a whole is bounded by $\norm{A_2}_{\Lp{\infty}}$ (which is seen from Stokes' theorem and the ellipticity of $\Dirb$).
+Here, we observe that even though $\Pp_t t\divv$ is unbounded, the operator $\Pp_t t\divv A_2 \Ppb_t$ as a whole is bounded by $\norm{A_2}_{\Lp{\infty}}$ (which is seen from Stokes' theorem and the ellipticity of $\Dirb$).
 Building on this observation, we prove \eqref{eq:A2QE} in \S\ref{Sec:Harm2} by adapting, in a non-trivial way, the standard harmonic analysis proof, usually referred to as a \emph{local $T(1)$} argument.
 The inspiration for this analysis comes from \cite{AAH} by Auscher, Axelsson, Hofmann and \cite{AKMC} by Axelsson, Keith, McIntosh.
-To be more precise, this allows us to reduce \eqref{eq:A2QE} for an arbitrary $\Lp{2}$ sections to establishing it only for certain test sections which vanish near the boundary $\Sigma$.
+To be more precise, this allows us to reduce \eqref{eq:A2QE} for an arbitrary $\Lp{2}$ section instead for certain test sections which vanish near the boundary $\Sigma$.
 For this special class of test sections, we are able to adapt the boundaryless estimates and \eqref{eq:A2QE} becomes standard.

 The remainder of this paper is organised as follows.
-In \S\ref{Sec:Setup} we state in detail our main perturbation estimate in its general form, and show in \S\ref{Sec:Dirac} how it is applied to yield the motivating estimate for the Atiyah--Singer Dirac operator under perturbation of local boundary conditions.
+In \S\ref{Sec:Setup} we state in detail our main perturbation estimate in its general form, and in \S\ref{Sec:Dirac}, we show how it is applied to yield the motivating estimate for the Atiyah--Singer Dirac operator under perturbation of local boundary conditions.
 Then, \S\ref{Sec:Red} contains the proof of Theorem \ref{Thm:Main}, as outlined above.

-This paper is as mentioned a sequel to the authors' joint paper \cite{BMcR} with Alan McIntosh.
+As aforementioned, this article is a sequel to the authors' joint paper \cite{BMcR} with Alan McIntosh.
 During our work on this project, McIntosh untimely passed away, leaving us in great sorrow.
 McIntosh's great heritage to mathematics include his widely celebrated unique blend of operator theory and harmonic analysis which has lead to breakthroughs like the proof of the Calder\'on conjecture on the $\Lp{2}$ boundedness of the Cauchy singular integral operator on Lipschitz curves, jointly with Coifman and Meyer in \cite{CMcM}, and the proof of the Kato square root conjecture on the domain of the square root of elliptic second-order divergence form operators, jointly with Auscher, Hofmann, Lacey and Tchamitchian in \cite{AHLMcT}.

 The estimates in this paper go back to the multilinear estimates pioneered by McIntosh in connection with \cite{CMcM}.
 There, expressions of the form

 were bounded by $\norm{u}_{\Lp{2}}^2$.
 Formally, the idea is to pass a derivative from $\Qqb_t$, through the general $\Lp{\infty}$ maps $A_i$, to the rightmost $\Ppb_t$, which becomes $\Qqb_t= t\Dirb \Ppb_t$, and conclude the desired estimate by \eqref{eq:QtQEspectralthm}.
 Concretely, this is achieved by harmonic analysis methods and Carleson measures.
 The power of this analysis is well known in real-variable harmonic analysis and, in fact, the necessary and much needed algebra of $\Ppb_t$ and $\Qqb_t$ operators are in some circles of mathematicians referred to as \emph{McIntoshery} (or in French \emph{McIntosherie}).